-Presentation topics should be submitted via Canvas by Wednesday November 21st at 11:59pm.
+Presentation topics should be submitted via Canvas by Monday November 18th at 11:59pm.
 Presentations will be prepared by term project groups.
+Groups should also provide a ranked list of preferred presentation dates: Nov 25, Dec 2, and Dec 4.